Become a VVB

 - Approval under a VCS-approved GHG program such as the United Nations Clean Development Mechanism (CDM) as a Designated Operational Entity (DOE)

-- Accreditation by an International Accreditation Forum (IAF) member body such as the American National Standards Institute (ANSI) and the Standards Council of Canada (SCC) for ISO 14065 scope VCS
+- Accreditation by an International Accreditation Forum (IAF) member body for ISO 14065 scope VCS.
+IAF member bodies with such accreditation programs currently include:

 Once accreditation is achieved via one of the above pathways, organizations are then invited to complete and submit VVB Application Form found on our Program Document page.

 International Accreditation Forum (IAF) member bodies are encouraged to develop accreditation programs for ISO 14065 scope VCS.
-Interested IAF bodies should contact VCS directly.
+Interested IAF bodies should contact Verra directly.

 Suspension or Loss of Accreditation